pveyes/htmr/README.md

 * Inline event attributes (`onclick=""` etc) are not supported due to unnecessary complexity
 * htmr use native browser HTML parser when run in browser instead of using custom parser.
 Due to how browser HTML parser works, you can get weird result if you supply "invalid" html, for example `div` inside `p` element like `<p><div>text</div></p>`
 * Script tag is not rendered using `dangerouslySetInnerHTML` by default due to security.
-You can opt in by using [custom component mapping](#custom-component)
+You can opt in by using [`dangerouslySetChildren`](#dangerouslysetchildren)
 * Style tag renders it children using `dangerouslySetInnerHTML` by default.
-You can also reverse this behavior using custom mapping.
+You can also reverse this behavior using same method.

 ## Related projects